Anilkumarsunkesula/vsts/sudheer/test.md

 ### SOA Build Workflow

-- Open SOA Build Workflow
+- Open SOA Build Workflow\
     1.Click arrow for Oracle\
     2.Click arrow for SOA\
     3.Click Build SOA Composite\
-    4.Click Definition\
+    4.Click Definition

 - You are now looking at the graphical editor.
-The Workflow editor contains:
+The Workflow editor contains:\
-    1. Workflow Operations
+    1.Workflow Operations\
-    2. Plugin Operations
+    2.Plugin Operations\
-    3. Drag-and-Drop canvas
+    3.Drag-and-Drop canvas
 - This workflow is Cloning Project Sources (pulling info from Git), saving test files, and building the SOA Composite/sar file.
 - Spend some time looking at the different workflow operations, and the operations available for different plugins.
 You can search the available plugin operations using the Search Bar.